UnderstandLingBV/Tuktu/README.md

 Note that Tuktu requires Java (JRE) to be present on the system it is run from.
 While Tuktu can be compiled against different java versions, this download was build against **java 1.8** and hence that version of java is required to run it.

 Note that in order to run Tuktu, you need to navigate a terminal or command prompt to the root folder and then execute the command `bin\tuktu(.bat)`.
+(Do not run Tuktu from the bin-folder itself)

 # Building from Source